RommelTJ/react-tdd-calculator/README.md

   * Useful to keep yourself constrained to testing the component as a unit
   * Avoids indirectly testing the behavior of child components
   * https://enzymejs.github.io/enzyme/docs/api/shallow.html
+* Snapshot Testing
+  * Although snapshots are not part of TDD as they are written after a component has been written
+  * Think "green-green-refactor" instead of "red-green-refactor"
+  * They are worth including since they will quickly alert you of any unexpected changes to a rendered component.
+  * It's best to add them after you've finished the writing of the component.
+  * You'll need to use a snapshot serializer for Jest version 24 or greater.

 ## Available Scripts